 A Free Church Christian voice in education should include the maxim 'What is to be valued is worth measuring, rather than valuing only what can be measured'.
 Education is about the whole person, not just literacy and numeracy, important though they are.
 Every good gift and potential in a child should be developed.
 Jesus said that he came so that people could live life in all its fullness (John 10.10).
 Much of what is of value defies any kind of measurement; this includes spiritual development, yet without such development what can be measured loses much of its importance.
+A narrowing of focus within the school curriculum has disadvantaged the arts, and this has implications for further and higher education too.
+A Free Church voice promotes an holistic view of education, which is about human flourishing throughout life, and in all aspects of life, not an education that is solely about preparation for the world of work.

-After parents, teachers are the greatest resource there is for children's development as rounded individuals.
-The Free Churches are well represented in the profession and there are also many members who serve on SACREs and as governors, all in the system and contributing to it; their work is part of the calling of the church and there is much that they can learn from each other.
+After parents, teachers are the greatest resource there is for the development of children and young people as rounded individuals.
+The Free Churches are well represented in the profession and there are also many members who work in further and higher education, who work as chaplains, who serve on SACREs and as governors, all in the system and contributing to it; their work is part of the calling of the church and there is much that they can learn from each other.
 They deserve the support both of their local churches and of the denominations nationally, which should be empowering them to live their Christian values, exemplifying them in their attitudes and relationships.
 Many teachers flounder in the face of terms such as 'spiritual' and 'spiritual development'.
-There is a need to offer them support and to ensure these dimensions are not overlooked, especially in revisions of the school curriculum.
+There is a need to offer them support and to ensure these dimensions are not overlooked, especially in revisions of the curriculum.